June 2, 2023

 Introduction

-The Core i5 13600K in particular is one of the best CPUs on the market right now, offering an excellent value-proposition versus other SKUs available at a similar price point.
-The 13600K is perfect for gaming, and can handle a variety of workstation applications, all whilst maintaining relatively normal temperatures, contrasting to some of the Ryzen 7000 options we’ve seen.
+The Intel Core i5 13600K is one of the best mid-range CPUs on the market, offering an excellent value-proposition versus other SKUs available at a similar price point.
+The 13600K is perfect for gaming, and can handle a variety of workstation applications.

 1. Deepcool AK500

-First up in our CPU coolers roundup is Deepcool’s AK500.
-The AK500 is a bit of an underdog in the cooler space, as it often ends up being pushed out of the limelight by it’s sibling, the AK620.
-Nonetheless, the AK500 is still an excellent option if you’re looking for an excellent budget cooler.
+First up in our test of CPU coolers is Deepcool’s AK500.
+The AK500 is a bit of an underdog in the cooler space, as it often ends up being pushed out of the limelight by it’s larger sibling, the AK620.
+Nonetheless, the AK500 is still an excellent option if you’re looking for an excellent budget cooler for the i5-13600K.
 Coming in at around $50, this cooler is excellent for those with a restrictive budget to work with.
+Performance wise, this cooler is also pretty quiet overall, with a max decibel rating of 31.5.
+That means, even at load, this cooler should run quiet.
+It is a little bit lacking when it comes to aesthetic, but I’d argue that the price and performance will be the main determiner for the majority of consumers when shopping for the top cooler.

 Key Specs